Oswaldo Cabrera: Major leagues

 The Yankees promoted Cabrera to the major leagues on August 17, 2022, and he made his major league debut that day as the starting third baseman.
 The following day, he picked up his first major league hit, a double off of Toronto Blue Jays starter José Berríos.
 In his first six major league games, he also started as a shortstop, second baseman, and right fielder.
 On September 11, Cabrera hit his first major league home run, against Tampa Bay Rays right-handed pitcher Calvin Faucher at Yankee Stadium.
 On September 21, Cabrera hit his first grand slam against Pittsburgh Pirates pitcher Roansy Contreras.
-In 2022, he batted .247/.312/.429 in 154 at-bats for the Yankees, with six home runs and 19 RBIs.
+In his rookie campaign, Cabrera batted .247/.312/.429 in 154 at-bats for the Yankees, with six home runs and 19 RBI.
 Cabrera began to play as an outfielder in 2022.
 He played 27 games in right field, nine games in left field, four games at shortstop, and three games each at first base, second base, and third base.

 Cabrera started in left field for the Yankees on Opening Day in 2023 and manager Aaron Boone named him their starting left fielder.
 Cabrera batted .195 in 46 games before the Yankees optioned him to Scranton/Wilkes-Barre on June 1.
 The Yankees recalled Cabrera on June 3 due to an injury to Greg Allen.
 He finished the regular season with a .211 average, five home runs and 29 RBIs in 115 games.
 After the 2023 season, Cabrera played winter ball for the Tiburones de La Guaira of the Venezuelan Professional Baseball League.

 Due to an injury to DJ LeMahieu, Cabrera opened the 2024 season as the Yankees' regular third baseman.
 On March 29, 2024, Cabrera had his first four-hit game in the major leagues.
 He made 108 appearances for the Yankees, hitting .247/.296/.365 with eight home runs, 36 RBIs, and four stolen bases.

 Cabrera competed to be the starting third baseman before the 2025 season.
 On May 12, 2025, Cabrera fractured his left ankle while scoring a run at home plate in the ninth inning of a game against the Seattle Mariners.
 He was subsequently placed on the 10-day injured list.
 Cabrera was transferred to the 60-day injured list on June 19.

+On March 21, 2026, the Yankees optioned Cabrera to Triple-A Scranton/Wilkes-Barre to begin the regular season.
+They promoted him to the major leagues on June 24.
+Cabrera played in three games for the Yankees and 122 games for the RailRiders during the 2026 season before he was designated for assignment on September 16.

+Cincinnati Reds

+The Cincinnati Reds claimed Cabrera off of waivers on September 18, 2026.